tauthethirtythird/io_qp2_rule_kor/readme.md

 ### Surge Attack

-When B2B is broken a large attack is created,
+When B2B is broken a large attack is created, attack is B2B count -3, or the amount of consecutive special clears count -4 (slightly differnt in TL, no -3, however many B2B however many attack)

+> this is a very important system in qp, really needed in certain situations

+### Windup Attack

+If a single attack with 8 or more lines is received (excluding Surge Attack), this attack will be split into multiple parts and have a warning hint before being received

+> This trigger scenario is very likely inaccurate, needs research

+Split method: Split the attack into several groups of 4 and the remaining portion (if Volatile mod is active then split into 8)

+Warning method: 1 second before receiving this attack ! and !! etc. animations with sound are played, the warning corresponds to the amount of parts the attack is split into (for example Windup 4 corresponds to 4+4+4+n, aka 13~16 attack)
+1 second later the attacks start entering the garbage queue, each split is separated by 0.5s

 ## Garbage hole positions

 This mode's garbage lines don't follow attack structure, only the total amount of lines

 TETR.IO's garbage messiness system is decided by two numbers:

-“every line in the same attack has an X% chance to stay on the same column”, “different attacks have a Y% chance to stay on the same column”
+“every line in the same attack has an X% chance to not stay on the same column”, “different attacks have a Y% chance to not stay on the same column”

-In TL X=100%, Y=0%, which means the garbage lines in an attack are always on the same column, and different attacks are always on different columns
+In TL X=0, Y=100%, which means the garbage lines in an attack are always on the same column, and different attacks are always on different columns
 But in qp2 these two numbers aren't as extreme, meaning you'll feel the position of garbage holes aren't that related to the attacks in queue.

+In detail, qp2's actual situation is Y=2.5*X, which means between received garbage attacks there's a higher chance (2.5 times) to be on a different column
-`Expert` and `Messier Garbage` mods both increase garbage messiness

-`Targeting grace` value decreases garbage messiness, see attack target chapter for more detail
+`Expert` and `Messier Garbage` mods and `Expert+`'s fatigue effect all increase garbage messiness `Targeting grace` value decreases garbage messiness, see attack target chapter for more detail

-> Note: The variable names in the code are messiness_change and messiness_inner
+> Note: The integer names in the code are messiness_change and messiness_inner

 ## Garbage waiting time

 When attacked, garbage lines will wait in queue before being activated: starting as transparent yellow, then transparent red, at last opaque red, of which if a piece is placed without clearing lines garbage enters through the board.
 this waiting time is dependent on the floor and if Expert is enabled or not, for specific values see below:

 | Floor |  Non-Expert  |   Expert   |